-Please notify the house staff of any special dietary requirements e.g. Gluten free, nut allergies etc. so that we can plan our menus accordingly.
+Please notify the house staff of any special dietary requirements e.g. gluten free, nut allergies etc. so that we can plan our menus accordingly.
 There is a wide variety of food on offer at all times with most of our meals eaten in the school canteen.
 We also have a light supper each night in house at 8.15pm.
-Bread, cereals, fruit and drinks are available in both common rooms at all times.
+Bread, cereals, fruit and drinks are available in both Common Rooms at all times.

-Food prepared in the House is only to be consumed in the common rooms.
-We do allow snacks in the dormitories (fruit, sweets, chocolate, and crisps) but no drinks other than water.
+Food prepared in the House or ordered in is only to be consumed in the Common Rooms.
+We do allow snacks in the dormitories (fruit, sweets, chocolate, and crisps) but no drinks other than water or tea/coffee in a thermal travel mug.